Flag of Ghana: Design

-Purpose and use of the Ghanaian national flag
+Purpose and use

-The purpose of the Ghanaian national flag was to have a symbol of jubilations during the post-independence era.
-There were many flags ensemble for Ghana's use.
-Notably is the Ghanaian national flag described which has been use for many purposes as in national and international celebrations, such as the Independence Day celebration, commemoration of Ghana's big six and past leaders of the nations.
-The flag is raised up flying in the sky to grace glorious occasions while it is usually lowered to fly half way to show some kind of misfortune that may have hit on the country.
+The purpose of the Ghanaian national flag was to be a symbol of jubilation during the post-independence era.
+There were many flags ensembled for Ghana's use.
+Notably, the Ghanaian national flag described which has been used for many purposes in national and international celebrations, such as the Independence Day Celebration, commemoration of Ghana's Big Six and past leaders of the nations.
+The flag is raised up flying in the sky to grace glorious occasions while it is usually lowered to fly halfway to show some kind of misfortune that may have hit on the country.

+Other national flags

 National ensign

 Under terms of section 183 of Ghana's Merchant Shipping Act of 1963, the civil ensign is a red flag with the national flag in a black-fimbriated canton.
 In 2003, a new merchant shipping act was enacted, however, and this simply provides that "the National Flag of Ghana" is the proper national colours for Ghanaian ships.
 No mention is made of other flags or other possible flags.

 The naval ensign is a red St. George's Cross on white flag, with the national flag in canton.